Under Secretary of Defense for Personnel and Readiness, DoD.

 Start Supplemental Information

+The DoD is committed to providing military personnel from across the Services access to the TAP.
 The TAP prepares all eligible members of the Military Services for a transition to civilian life; enables eligible Service members to meet the CRS as required by this rule; and is the overarching program that provides transition assistance, information, training, and services to eligible transitioning Service members to prepare them to be career ready when they transition back to civilian life.

 Spouses of eligible Service members are entitled to the DOLEW, job placement counseling, DoD/VA-administered survivor information, financial planning assistance, transition plan assistance, VA-administered home loan services, housing assistance benefits information, and counseling on responsible borrowing practices.
 Dependents of eligible Service members are entitled to career change counseling and information on suicide prevention.